-There are 2 roadblock kits located on-site.
-Each kit contains: reflective vest and flag, flashing light, 3 reflective triangles, Quick Reference Guide Kits, flashlight with cone and an amber beacon.
+There is 1 roadblock kit located within each operator's vehicle.
+Each kit contains reflective vest and flag, flashing light, 3 reflective triangles, quick reference guide kits, flashlight with cone and an amber beacon.
 Additional roadblock kits can be acquired from local safety contracting companies.
 See Support Services for more information.
-Ignition equipment and trained personnel can be provided by Ignition Service companies.
+There is 1 flare kit located at the Dawson 05-35-79-14 W6M Gas Plant, however ignition equipment and trained personnel can be provided by Ignition Service companies.
 See Support Services for more information.

-Note: Appropriate roadblock locations will be determined at the time of the incident
+Note: Appropriate roadblock locations will be determined at the time of the incident.